Rebirth (Futurama): Plot

 The episode opens with Fry walking into Professor Farnsworth's laboratory, asking why he (Fry) is covered in severe burns.
 The Professor explains that when the crew entered a wormhole to escape Zapp Brannigan and his Nimbus flagship, they emerged near Earth, but Zapp damaged the Planet Express ship, causing both ships to crash.
 Having survived the crash due to his "safety sphere," the Professor revives everyone killed in the crash using a "birth machine" filled with stem cells by placing their remains inside of it.
-Leela, however, enters an irreversible coma.
+Leela, however, enters an irreversible coma, much to a horrified and devastated Fry.
 Meanwhile, Bender is reborn lacking adequate power supply to function.
 The Professor fits him with a doomsday device to power him, but it generates excess power.
 Bender is forced to party endlessly to burn off the excess energy.
 Otherwise, he will explode.

 A despairing Fry builds a robotic version of Leela, featuring her personality and memories, but this Robot Leela learns the truth almost immediately afterwards when Nibbler bites her arm, revealing robot circuitry underneath, and gets confused over her own identity.
 As per her final wishes, the human Leela is taken to a planet to be eaten by a cyclops-devouring monster called the Cyclophage.
 At the service, Bender's obnoxious partying wakes Leela, who is horrified by the existence of Robot Leela.
 The Cyclophage approaches, and the crew escapes in the ship.
 The Cyclophage accidentally attaches itself to the underside of the ship as it takes off.